vitalets/playwright-bdd/docs/guides/ide-integration.md

 # IDE integration

-One of Playwright-BDD goals is to support all Playwright IDE integrations.
-It is the main reason for pre-generating test files as regular Playwright test files.
+One of Playwright-BDD's goals is to support all Playwright IDE integrations.
+This is the main reason for pre-generating test files as regular Playwright test files.

 ## VS Code

 ### Official Playwright extension
-[Official Playwright extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) is supported.
-It automatically picks up generated test files from `.features-gen` directory.
-You run/debug tests by click:
+The [Official Playwright extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) is supported.
+It automatically picks up generated test files from the `.features-gen` directory.
+You can run/debug tests by click:
   <img width="70%" src="https://user-images.githubusercontent.com/1473072/229162634-8a801f6e-8a79-407b-889b-7769f957896a.png">

 ### Cucumber (Gherkin) Full Support